-2.4 Joint submission from 20 NEM participants
+2.4 Joint submission from 20 NEM Industry Participants

-In response to the NEMMCO proposal, the Commission received a submission from 20 NEM participants5 outlining a range of additional issues relating to the NEM market settlements approach.
+In response to the NEMMCO proposal, the Commission received a submission from 20 NEM industry participants5 outlining a range of additional issues relating to the NEM market settlements approach.

-The Joint Submission from 20 NEM participants (JS20 submission) proposed Rule changes to define Futures Offset Arrangements.
-This would enable market participants to have their futures contracts registered with NEMMCO.
+The Joint Submission from 20 NEM industry participants (JS20 submission) proposed Rule changes to define Futures Offset Arrangements.
+This would enable market participants to register futures contracts with NEMMCO.